 - B. Offense within the court's trial jurisdiction.
 If the offense charged is within the court's trial jurisdiction, the court shall require the defendant to plead to the complaint, under Rule 6-302 NMRA, and if the defendant refuses to answer, the court shall enter a plea of "not guilty" for the defendant.
 If, after entry of a plea of "not guilty," the defendant remains in custody, the action shall be set for trial as soon as possible. - C. Insanity or incompetency.
 If the defendant raises the defense of "not guilty by reason of insanity at the time of commission of an offense," after setting conditions of release, the action shall be transferred to the district court.
 If a question is raised about the defendant's competency to stand trial, the court shall proceed under Rule 6-507.1 NMRA. - D. Waiver of arraignment or first appearance.
 With prior approval of the court, an arraignment or first appearance may be waived by the defendant filing a written waiver.
-A waiver of arraignment and entry of a plea or waiver of first appearance shall be substantially in the form approved by the Supreme Court.

-- E. Felony offenses; preliminary examination.
+A waiver of arraignment and entry of a plea or waiver of first appearance shall be substantially in the form approved by the Supreme Court. - E. Felony offenses; preliminary examination.
 If the offense is a felony and the defendant waives preliminary examination, the court shall bind the defendant over to the district court.
-If the defendant does not waive preliminary examination the court shall proceed to conduct such an examination in accordance with Rule 6-202 NMRA. - F. Bail.
+If the defendant does not waive preliminary examination and a motion for an expedited pretrial detention hearing has not been filed, the court shall proceed to conduct the examination in accordance with Rule 6-202 NMRA. - F. Bail.
 If the defendant has not been released by the court or the court's designee, and if the offense charged is a bailable offense, the court shall enter an order prescribing conditions of release in accordance with Rule 6-401 NMRA.
-However, the court may delay entry of conditions of release for twenty-four (24) hours from the date of the initial appearance, not to exceed the time limits in Rule 6-401(A) NMRA, if - (1) The defendant is charged with a felony offense - (a) involving the use of a firearm; - (b) involving the use of a deadly weapon resulting in great bodily harm or death; - (c) which authorizes a sentence of life in prison without the possibility of parole; or - (d) a public safety assessment instrument approved by the Supreme Court for use in the jurisdiction flags potential new violent criminal activity for the defendant. - (2) The court shall immediately give notice to the prosecutor, the defendant and defense counsel of record, or, if defense counsel has not entered an appearance, the local law office of the public defender or, if no local office exists, the director of the contract counsel office of the public defender, of the circumstances in Subparagraph F(1) above that warrant delaying entry of conditions of release. - (3) If the prosecutor does not file an expedited motion for pretrial detention by the date scheduled for the conditions of release hearing, the court shall issue an order setting conditions of release pursuant to Rule 6-401 NMRA.
+However, the court may delay entry of conditions of release for twenty-four (24) hours from the date of the initial appearance, not to exceed the time limits in Rule 6-401(A) NMRA, if the defendant is charged with a felony offense - (1) involving the use of a firearm; - (2) involving the use of a deadly weapon resulting in great bodily harm or death; - (3) which authorizes a sentence of life in prison without the possibility of parole; or - (4) a public safety assessment instrument approved by the Supreme Court for use in the jurisdiction flags potential new violent criminal activity for the defendant.

+The court shall immediately give notice to the prosecutor, the defendant, and defense counsel of record, or, if defense counsel has not entered an appearance, the local law office of the public defender or, if no local office exists, the director of the contract counsel office of the public defender, of the circumstances in Subparagraphs (F)(1)-(4) above that warrant delaying entry of conditions of release.

+If the prosecutor does not file a motion for an expedited pretrial detention hearing by the date scheduled for the conditions of release hearing, the court shall issue an order setting conditions of release under Rule 6-401 NMRA.